What do I need to know once I get an account?

 What is the maximum time a job can run for?

-The maximum is 120 hours for most users, but this depends in fact on the level of service, please check here.
+There is no maximum time limit for most users, but this depends in fact on the level of service, please check here.

-If the application run is of the distributed type, which most of the time means a MPI application, processing time of a future job can be reduced by distributing the load on more nodes, i.e. by increasing the number of nodes requested for the
+If the application run is of the distributed type, which most of the time means a MPI application, processing time of a future job can be reduced by distributing the load on more nodes, i.e.. by increasing the number of nodes requested for the job.

 If the application can only run on a single node, there is no easy way to reduce the processing time, assuming all the cores available are already effectively.